bbredesen/go-vk/README.md

     }

     // Also notice that you don't need to set the StructureType field on your Go structs.
-    // In fact, it doesn't even exist on the public side of the binding...it is automatically
+    // In fact, the sType field doesn't even exist on the public side of the binding...it is automatically
     // added when you pass your struct through to a command. appInfo := vk.ApplicationInfo{
 		ApplicationName:    "Example App",